hbrc-fpga-class/class-material/hbadaemon_talk.md

 ```
 ---

-# The Case for hbadaemone and its FPGA peripherals
+# The Case for hbadaemon and FPGA peripherals

 * Peripherals can get close to 100% code reuse.
   * Swap FPGA peripherals in and out of your design